 Trails End Water District 2 is contracted with H2O Management Services to provide professional management and operation of the system by qualified personnel.
 You will see H2O in and about the community as we perform routine preventative maintenance and repairs.
 Trails End Water District holds an open public meeting on the second Tuesday of each month at 7:00 pm.
 Working sessions on the last Friday of each month at 4:30 pm are also open to the public.
-During COVID restrictions, meetings were held via Zoom.
-Zoom attendance continues to be available.
+Ioom attendance continues to be available.
 Please visit our website for how to attend.
 All in-person meetings are held at the Trails End Community Center at 2411 E Trails End Dr, Belfair.
 Thank you for giving us the opportunity to serve your community.